 Hang on; RBS makes no difference to content DB sizing?

-Here is the official statement from Microsoft:
+Here is the from Microsoft:

 “The content database size includes both metadata and BLOBs regardless of where the BLOBs are located and use of RBS does not bypass or increase these limits.”